 Grants and Funding:

 Many insurance navigator programs are funded through grants from government agencies, non-profit organizations, or philanthropic foundations.
-In such cases, navigators may receive salaries or stipends directly from the organization receiving the grant.
+In such cases, navigators typically receive salaries or stipends directly from the organization that receives the grant.
+Additionally, these organizations use the funds to ensure navigators can effectively assist individuals in need.

 Hourly Wages or Salary:

 Navigators employed by government agencies, non-profit organizations, or healthcare facilities may receive hourly wages or salaries for their work.
-These wages are often funded through the organization’s budget or specific government funding allocated for navigator programs.
+Moreover, these wages are typically funded through the organization’s budget or specific government funding allocated for navigator programs.

 Commission or Incentive-Based Pay: